-- Seeking to improve patient outcomes by improving response to existing therapies and developing new therapies.
+Goal: To improve outcomes in patients with triple negative breast cancer (TNBC) by enhancing response to existing therapies and developing new ones.

 Dr. Gabriel Hortobagyi is an internationally recognized expert in clinical and translational research of breast cancer.
 He is Professor and the Chair Emeritus of the Department of Breast Medical Oncology at the MD Anderson Cancer Center.
 He was Hematology/Oncology Training Program Director at MDACC for many years and continues as member of the educational faculty.

 He is Past President of the American Society of Clinical Oncology (ASCO) and is one of the world's leading authorities on the management of breast cancer.
 Dr. Hortobagyi is recipient of numerous awards.
 He has over 1000 full-length publications in peer-reviewed journals, and over 140 book chapters to his credit.
 Dr. Hortobagyi served on various task forces and committees of the American Society of Clinical Oncology, served on the Board of Directors, and in 2005 was elected President.
 He served as President of the International Society of Senology, as a member of the U.S. National Committee for the International Union Against Cancer, the National Cancer Institute’s Breast Cancer Progress Review Group, and the Integration Panel of the Breast Cancer Research Program of the Department of Defense, chaired the Steering Committee of the Breast Health Global Initiative, the Health Advisory Board of the Susan G. Komen Breast Cancer Foundation and the NCI’s Operational Efficiency Working Group.
 Dr. Hortobagyi is currently the Chair of the Southwest Oncology Group Breast Committee and a member of the Scientific Advisory Board of The Breast Cancer Research Foundation.